 H-3 Nonimmigrant Trainee or Special Education Exchange Visitor

-The H-3 nonimmigrant visa category allows foreign nationals coming temporarily to the United States as either a:
+The H-3 nonimmigrant visa category allows aliens coming temporarily to the United States as either a:

-- Trainee to receive training in any field of endeavor, other than graduate medical education or training, that is not available in the foreign national’s home country.
+- Trainee to receive training in any field of endeavor, other than graduate medical education or training, that is not available in the alien’s home country.